Living underground on Mars may be our only option because of the harsh environment. This presents many tunnel drilling challenges that go undiscussed.

 Frankly, taking a TBM to Mars is a horrible idea today.
 I’m sure in the future we’ll have the ability to colonize Mars without huge tunnels.

 Ironically though, humans started living in caves.
 Then after thousands of years of evolution, we’re planning to go back to cave living.

 What are your thoughts on living underground on Mars?
-What are the biggest challenges of terraforming mars that you foresee?
-Do you think we should drill our own tunnels?
+What are the biggest challenges of terraforming Mars you foresee?
+Do you think we should drill our own tunnels in martian soil?

 Featured Image Photo Credit: European Space Agency